Dunki poster

 +110%

-Despite a major studio investment of $239.0M, Dunki became a commercial success, earning $501.0M worldwide—a 110% return.
-This commercial performance validated the ambitious narrative scope, showing that audiences embrace fresh perspective even at blockbuster scale.
+Despite a major studio investment of $239.0M, Dunki became a box office success, earning $501.0M worldwide—a 110% return.
+This commercial performance validated the ambitious narrative scope, illustrating how audiences embrace unique voice even at blockbuster scale.

 Plot Structure